 3. To prepare competent pharmacists to enter the practice of the profession in different settings.

-The program requires the approval of 141 credits, exposing the student to 1,620 hours of practice experiences.
-The curricular model that has been adopted responds to a conception of a liberal, systematic and humanistic curriculum which promotes human development through the development of ten (10) core of general/professional abilities.
-These are systematically developed as skills, attitudes, values and conceptual knowledge, contextualized in the disciplines and practice that comprise the pharmacy profession in order to provide pharmaceutical care.
+The program requires the approval of 144.5 credits, exposing the student to 1,948 hours of practice experiences.
+The curricular model adopted responds to a conception of a liberal, systematic and humanistic curriculum which promotes human development through the development of a core of then (10) general/professional abilities.
+These are systematically developed as skills, attitudes, values and conceptual knowledge, all of which are necessary in order to provide pharmaceutical care.
+The abilities are contextualized in the disciplines and practice that comprise the pharmacy profession.
 These are: Pharmaceutical Care; Critical Thinking; Problem Solving and Decision Making; Communication; Ethics; Social Interaction and Relations; Social Consciousness and Responsibilities; Intervention in Public Policy; Administration; and Self-Learning and Professional Development.
-The abilities have been developed as a set of expectations at three progression levels in the curriculum (level 1 – beginning, level 2 – developing, level 3 – outcome) General and Professional Abilities.
+These abilities have been developed as a set of expectations at three levels of progress through the curriculum (level 1 – beginning, level 2 – developing, level 3 – outcome) General and Professional Abilities.

 The curricular content is defined in terms of fourteen (14) major concepts, set of core skills, attitudes, and values, and ten (10) abilities.
 The core concepts developed in the program are: human development, pharmaceutical care, education, research, scientific method, drug, scientific foundations, professional practice, service, health/disease, public policy, psychosocial foundations, culture, and management General Conceptual Map.
 The School has identified a set of core skills that are included in the General Conceptual Map of Intellectual and Professional Skills.
 They illustrate the combination of skills (intellectual as well as professional) the pharmacist must achieve in order to become a generalist practitioner General Conceptual Map of Intellectual and Professional Skills.
 A set of core attitudes and values is also incorporated in the curriculum since they are deemed essential in a pharmacy graduate Ethical/Attitudinal Conceptual Map.